issalig/misc/cpcz80adventures.md

 ```
 RSX admit parameters and will be 2-byte numbers or strings.
 Byte 0 of the string will be the length and byte 1-2 the address of the string.
 Register A contains the number of parameters and IX the address of parameters.

-In BASIC 1.0 (CPC464) parameters are passed in a variable and in BASIC 1.1 it is possible to write them directly
+In BASIC 1.0 (CPC464) parameters are passed in a variable and in BASIC 1.1 it is also possible to write them directly

 ```basic
 REM BASIC 1.0